Multi-Energy-Systems-Optimization/mesido/docs/theory/gas_physics.rst

 A demand extracts gas from the network, defined by :eq:`eq:Q_balance` and :eq:`eq:m_balance` where :math:`\dot{V}^a_{consumed}` and :math:`\dot{m}^a_{consumed}` are the consumed gas from the network.

-Similar to the source, no constraints are required at the in-going supply side of the demand, and an equality constraint relates outgoing thermal power with volumetric flow:

 Every demand is modelled with a control valve to regulate its flow.
 In reality a minimum head loss is often maintained: